 PROBLEMS WITH MOST PRESENT-DAY YOGA INSTRUCTION AND CLASSES

-3. Physical injuries of many kinds.
+4. Soft tissue injuries.
 Most people, both students and yoga teachers, suffer soft tissue injuries during yoga classes due to the tightness of their tendons, ligaments, joints and other body structures.
-Most of the time, this damage goes unnoticed until later in life when it is difficult to reverse.
+Most of the time, this damage goes unnoticed until later in life when it may be difficult to reverse.

 The best yoga classes focus on relaxation and ease.
 This is what people need the most, and it is the safest.
 Only the very relaxing yoga class is safe at all.

-7. Social, sexual and other pressures and distractions that occur in yoga classes and in yoga training schools.
-These include such problems as peer pressure to do more poses, and to do them deeper than one can comfortably tolerate.
-Other distractions that endanger students include trying to impress a sexy teacher, “bouncing” in poses, showing off, feeling guilty for stopping when you feel pain, showing off your body parts with sexy clothing, checking out the girls and boys in the class, and others.
+3. Social, sexual and other distractions in yoga classes.
+There can be peer pressure to do more poses, and to do them deeper than one can comfortably tolerate.
+Other distractions that endanger students include trying to impress a sexy teacher or other students, “bouncing” in poses, showing off, and feeling guilty for stopping when you feel pain.

-These may seem like minor problems, but they are distractions that can lead to even more injuries.
+These may seem like minor problems, but they are distractions that can lead to injuries.

 Part of this cult-like quality seen in some yoga participants is to think of hatha yoga as a “spiritual path”.
 This is not the truth, no matter what anyone says.
 It is a set of exercises designed to change or alter the body in certain ways.
 Efforts to make more of yoga than it is lead to overdoing, wrong intent, and other problems.